gitter-badger/enkluplayer/docs/building.md

-### Overview
+### Platforms

-Enklu Player builds to multiple platforms.
+Enkluplayer builds to multiple platforms.
 This document provides notes on specific needs of specific platforms.

-#### iOS
+##### iOS

 Until we add support via the `Unity.iOS.Xcode.PBXProject` interface, you have to do a few things by hand:
 ​    * General > Signing - select valid team.